Create your first teams and channels in Microsoft Teams

 Get your first teams up and running

 As an admin, you can create and manage teams and channels in the Teams client or the Microsoft Teams admin center.
 You can create teams as public or private.
 You can also create an org-wide team.
 Anyone using Teams in your organization can join a public team.
 For private teams, team owners manage team membership.
 And for an org-wide team, everyone in your organization is automatically added.

 To get started, we recommend you create private teams and add another owner to manage team settings and membership.

 In the steps that follow, we use the Teams desktop client to create teams and channels.
 Keep in mind that as an admin, you can also do these tasks in the Microsoft Teams admin center.

 Create a team

-On the left side of Teams, click Teams, and then at the bottom of the teams list, click Join or create a team.
-On the Create a team tile, click Create team.
+On the left side of Teams, click Teams, at the bottom of the teams list, click Join or create a team, and then click Create a new team.

 Once you've created the team, invite people to join it.
 You can add individual users, groups, and even entire contact groups (formerly known as "distribution lists").

 Add a team owner

 Find the team that you created, click More options ˙˙˙ > Manage team.
 Then go to the Members tab.
 Find the people you want to designate as team owners.
 Under Role, click Owner.

 Create a channel in a team

 Find the team that you created, click More options ... > Add channel.
 You can also click Manage team and add a channel in the Channels tab.

 Give the channel a descriptive name to make it easier for users to understand the purpose of the channel.